Spacerat/labeler/README.md

 The word categories are output to the Mapping box as JSON.
 You can edit that directly to update the categories.
 For example, you can delete a category, rename a category or word, or even copy/paste results to/from somewhere else.

 **Note**: if you rename a category or word in the categories/words boxes, it will *clear* the category or remove the word from its category.

+## Building

+    npm install
+    npm run build

+The app is built to `docs/` so that it can be served by Github Pages.